kglotfelty/ColorColor/README.md

 by looking at the color-color diagram.

 These routines are dependent on [Sherpa](http://cxc.cfa.harvard.edu/sherpa) for the models.
-They also use [ChIPS](http://cxc.cfa.harvard.edu/chips) for the plotting; though one could swap in another plotting engine with minimal changes.
+Plotting is done using matplotlib.

 ## Example